RiskoZoSlovenska/lua-metatable-creators/README.md

 ## `Creator` Objects

-This library is based around `Creator` objects.
+This library is based around immutable `Creator` objects.
 These objects are extremely simple:

 ### Properties
 |Name|Type            |Description|